-Samuel has many years of building experience.
+Samuel Banda has many years of building experience.
 He is not only a talented builder, but an excellent teacher.
 He has the ability to engage the entire community in the development, especially people who are often excluded.

 Banda is responsible for teaching the communities how to build the wells surrounding structure and advises on good latrine building practices.

-Alinafe Kuzemba (Water Pump Technician)
+Alinafe Kuzemba (Water Pump Technical Expert)

-Black Chakumodzi (Project Manager)
+Black Chakumodzi (Team Leader)

 Simon Cohen (Director)

-Jeff Cohen (Fundraiser)
+Jeff Cohen (Programme Manager)

 Jeff‘s involvement with Water Works began when he took responsibility for fund raising.
 He has substantial experience in raising money for various voluntary groups.
 His career has been in the field of mental health and human rights, but is now taking a more active role in the management of Water Works.
 He helped to manage the programme in Malawi in 2013 and will be doing the same in 2014.